 In the late 1970’s and early 1980's as Amtrak was receiving new Superliner equipment to re-equip its western line trains, the Silver Cuisine was one of many rebuilt dining cars often rotated on Amtrak's eastern trains such as its Silver Meteor, Silver Star, Crescent, Lake Shore Limited, Capitol, City of New Orleans, etc.

 As Amtrak began accepting delivers of their oft-delayed Viewliner II dining cars, in 2015, they began the process of retiring the remainder of their heritage diner fleet.
 The Silver Cuisine continued in service until 2017 when it was finally retired and placed in storage in Chicago, IL.

-Acquired by Heart of Dixie
+Acquired by Heart of Dixie Railroad Museum

 On November 28, 2018, Amtrak announced it was making 99 passenger and baggage cars available for sale or donation.
 In this mix of seemingly ordinary baggage, refrigerated express and crew dormitory cars were probably the most unique group of equipment: 19 heritage dining cars.

 During the first week of December the same year, Amtrak made the equipment available for inspection at the Beech Grove Heavy Maintenance Facility near Indianapolis, IN.
-A HoD inspection crew was present to evaluate the possibility of acquiring one of the heritage diners.
+A HOD inspection crew was present to evaluate the possibility of acquiring one of the heritage diners.
 An offer was extended on more than one car with the bid for the Silver Cuisine being accepted.